TotallyInformation/alternate-node-red-installer/README.md

 This works on any platform that Node-RED will run on.

+## The advamtages

+The advantages of this approach I believe are:

+- You can have as many different versions of Node-RED installed as you like making it easy to compare behaviours.
+- Everything is in one place which makes backup and restore (including a known, working version of Node-RED itself) really simple.
+- Everything is in a place that you have chosen.
+No wasted time hunting for folders in weird places.
+- Users don't need admin rights to install an instance of Node-RED.

 ## Starting Node-RED

 When using this method, uou can start Node-RED manually from either the master or the data folder by simply typing: